 Warren Buffett once noted, Gold doesn’t do anything “but look at you.”
 It doesn’t pay a dividend or produce cash flow.

-However, the fact of the matter is that Gold has dramatically outperformed the stock market for the better part of 40 years.
+As someone who’s devoted his life to increasing his wealth, Buffett should know better than to say this because the fact of the matter is that Gold has dramatically outperformed the stock market for the better part of 40 years.

 I say 40 years because there is no point comparing Gold to stocks during periods in which Gold was pegged to world currencies.
 Most of the analysis I see comparing the benefits of owning Gold to stocks goes back to the early 20th century.